 View Video Transcript

-I’m always amazed that in this age of technology, we can tell how many people stop the program and when they stop.
+I’m always amazed, you know, in this age of technology we can tell how many people stopped, when they stopped.
 We can tell if people watched twenty seconds of a video or all of a video.
 We can tell what percentage of people watch a whole video versus what percentage of people tune out of a video.
-We can tell how many people last seven days through the program, how many people make it halfway, and how many people make it all the way.
+We can tell how many people last seven days of the program, how many people make it halfway, how many people make it all the way.

-Resistance will slay a lot of people along the way, but resistance hasn’t slain you yet.
-So, I want to congratulate you for making it halfway.
+And resistance will slay a lot of people along the way.
+But resistance hasn’t slayed you yet, and so I want to congratulate you for making it halfway.
 We’re praying for you.
-Make it all the way through Lent on this great, great spiritual journey we’re having together, to create the best Lent ever.
+Make it all the way through Lent on this great, great spiritual journey we’re having together, to create the Best Lent Ever.

 One of the central experiences of our faith is the experience of Mass.

 I got a challenge I like to give to people.
 I like to challenge people with this because I think it changes their lives.
 I think it transforms their faith experience.
-I want to present that challenge for you today, but it’s a challenge that is not necessarily for today.
+And I want to present that challenge for you today, and it’s a challenge that is not necessarily for today.
 If you want to lift it up for today that’s fantastic, but it doesn’t have to be for today.
 And the challenge is this: One week in the next year, I challenge you to go to Mass every day for a week.
 OK?
 One week, sometime in the next year.
 It can be any time you want, but the one thing you probably could do today is put it on your schedule.
 OK?

-But I promise you, if you make the effort to go to Mass every day for a week, your life will be different in wonderful ways.
+But I promise you, if you make the effort, go to Mass every day for a week, your life will be different in wonderful ways.

 Matthew Kelly, Resisting Happiness